software-patterns/workshop/projects/software-quality/0000-introduction.md

 dragging me down.
 A powerful feeling of community and shared responsibility can arise out of code like this, a feeling that can enable whole teams to do better work.

+The thing that these better codebases have—the thing that generates feelings of community, pride, shared ownership, and responsibility—we call *code quality*.

+But although we can name code quality, and recognize it by the feeling it creates, it is still not clear to most of us how to create it.

-But what exactly "better work" means, when it comes to code, is a subject of debate, and opinions on this point can and do turn good code sour.
-The thing that intelligible code has, and that obfuscated code lacks, we call "code quality".
-In an attempt to grasp and pin down this quality, we invent metrics that seem to correlate with it, and then we define quality in terms of those metrics.
+So, in an attempt to grasp what code quality is, we invent metrics that seem to correlate with it, and then we define quality in terms of those metrics.

-Such metrics include:
+These metrics include:
 - cyclomatic complexity (how many different execution paths there are through a piece of code)
 - test coverage (how much of the code is executed by at least one automated test)
 - file length (usually measured in lines of code)